Georgesarkis/AGTGA/README.md

 Those logs and screenshots will automatically generate for every single test-case and with a goal to give the developer ability to better understand reason the bug accrued and how to regenerate it manually. logs and screenshots can be found in "ScreenShots" folder.

-log and screenshots generated from the first testcase will have be "log0.txt" and the screenshots will be in folder "0"
+log and screenshots generated from the first test-case will have be "log0.txt" and the screenshots will be in folder "0"

-log and screenshots generated from the second testcase will have be "log1.txt" and the screenshots will be in folder "1"  and so on...
+log and screenshots generated from the second test-case will have be "log1.txt" and the screenshots will be in folder "1"  and so on...

 ## Generated test-suite